Moksh45/webpage/source/community/governance.md

 MIT License
 :::

-To the extent possible under law, the authors have waived all copyright and related or neighboring rights to the Fortran-lang community governance document, as per the CC-0 public domain dedication.
+To the extent possible under law, the authors have waived all copyright and related or neighboring rights to the Fortran-lang community governance document, as per the MIT License dedication.